lorislang/Restaurant-Simulation-Project/README.md

 ## Description
 This project simulates a simple restaurant system with guests ordering meals and cooks preparing them.
 The program uses multi-threading to handle multiple guests and cooks simultaneously.
 The implementation involves:
 - `restaurant.c`: The main C program that initializes the simulation.
-- `queue.c` and `queue.h`: Implementation of a thread-safe queue using a singly linked list.
+- `queue.h`: Implementation of a thread-safe queue using a singly linked list.
 - `makefile`: A build script to compile the project.

 ## Files Overview